 Bastian’s Portraiture Kit

-I really like shallow depth of field in my portraits so all of these lenses are pretty fast.
-For some portrait shootings the AF of the Sony FE 85mm 1.4 GM comes in really handy, but for others it is not that important, so this kit is a mix of autofocus and manual focus lenses.
+I really like shallow depth of field in my portraits so all of these lenses are very fast.
+For some portrait shootings the AF (especially eye-AF) also comes in really handy, so these are all AF lenses.